> Top Jewish Tour Destinations in Israel > Negev Brigade Memorial

 Negev-Brigade-monument

-The Negev Brigade Memorial is a remarkable monument designed by renowned artist, Dani Karavan, at the northern outskirts of Beer-Sheva.
+The Negev Brigade Memorial is a remarkable monument designed by renowned artist Dani Karavan in Beer-Sheva’s northern outskirts.
 The memorial commemorates the fallen soldiers of the Palmach Negev Brigade in different battles during the 1948 War of Independence.

 About the Negev Brigade Monument

-Erected in 1968 and spread over 1000 square feet, the monument comprises 18 concrete objects that symbolize the regions’ landscape and its 1948 battle sites.
-A 70 feet high perforated tower stand at the end of a water canal alluding the Negev’s water supply.
-Near it is a wave like element echoing a sand dune, ditches reminiscent of military bunker trenches, and a split dome listing inside the names of the fallen soldiers.
-Several reliefs with maps and text present the main battles in southern Israel during the1948 war, the war of independence.
+Erected in 1968 and spread over 1000 square feet, the monument comprises 18 concrete objects that symbolize the region’s landscape and its 1948 battle sites.
+A 70-foot-high perforated tower stands at the end of a water canal, alluding to Negev’s water supply.
+Near it is a wave-like element echoing a dune, ditches reminiscent of military bunker trenches, and a split dome listing inside the names of the fallen soldiers.
+Several reliefs with maps and text present the main battles in southern Israel during the 1948 war, the War of Independence.

 Touring the Negev Brigade Monument

-The monument is set on hill overlooking Beer-Sheva and northern Negev desert.
-It is open, year-round, free of charge.
-Best to see it at sunset, absorbing the monument and its surroundings at twilight.
+The monument is on a hill overlooking Beer-Sheva and the northern Negev desert.
+It is open year-round, free of charge.
+It is best to see it at sunset, absorbing the monument and its surroundings at twilight.

 A tour to the Negev Brigade Memorial can be combined with a day tour to the South.